-It is important to mention that, out of the 453 treated firms available 14, 432 are micro or small firms, with only 21 being medium or large.
-Since we are looking at the average treatment effect on the treated, this perform these estimations using their correction for the standard errors.
+It is important to mention that, out of the 453 treated firms available6, 432 are micro or small firms, with only 21 being medium or large.
+Since we are looking at the average treatment effect on the treated, this information will be important in understanding the results.